 WELLINGTON church has a complex history.
 Built of sandstone rubble with stone slate roofs, it appears to be late 12th century (four-staged tower, nave and south doorway), 13th century (chancel), 14th century (south porch —note the small female face), 14th or 15th century (tower top), 15th or early 16th century (north transept and aisle) and 18th century (bell ringers’ door).
 Restorations took place in 1883, 1887 and between 1912 and 1913.

 Inside, the waggon roof of the nave is 15th century and has been restored less heavily than its companion roof in the north transept ; the chancel ceiling is late 19th.
 The corbel braces of the north aisle have carved heads originally from the 15th century.
 There is a blocked 12th century window west of the porch.
 The chancel arch is rounded and flattened, and therefore probably earlier than its late 12th century pointed companion beneath the tower.
 There are fragments of 15th century stained glass in the tracery of the chancel’s south-west window, a 13th century piscina in its east wall, a 15th century oak credence in the south wall, and an arched recess, possibly for a tomb, in the north wall.
-Though the font is 14th century, the pulpit was made circa 1900 in an early 17th century style.
+Though the font is 14th century and the pulpit is a Jacobean top on a Victorian base.
 The building has spacious feel and, apart from the chancel and tower arches, there is nothing that immediately draws the eye.
 There are three mediaeval bells in the tower.

 The church is listed Grade 1 and much of the information has been taken from the listing description.